Two killed before hurricane weakens to tropical storm as it moves inland over Mexico’s central and southeast gulf coast.

 |Bermuda residents rushed to stock up on supplies preparing for Igor’s approach across the Atlantic [Reuters]|

-Forecasters said Igor is expected to produce a dangerous storm surge with as much as 22cm of rain and large, destructive waves and flooding in coastal areas.
+It was expected to produce a dangerous storm surge with as much as 22cm of rain and large, destructive waves and flooding in coastal areas.

 ‘Continue to pray’

-He warned residents to prepare for “one of the worst hurricanes to ever threaten our shores”, and urged them to “continue to pray that once again we will be spared”.
+While the storm still had a Category 2 rating, he warned residents to prepare for “one of the worst hurricanes to ever threaten our shores”, and urged them to “continue to pray that once again we will be spared”.

 “Our country and our people have throughout our history rarely faced the full fury of a storm of this magnitude,” Brown said in the capital, Hamilton, after moving from his waterfront residence.